-To test what coating is currently on the pool surface you will require solvent and rags.
+To test what coating is currently on the pool surface, you will require solvent and rags.
 It is best to test using xylene, which you are able to buy from local hardware stores.
-Ensuring you wear the necessary protective equipment damp the rag with the xylene and gently rub it on the surface stop if the surface turns sticky and starts removing some of the colour you are dealing with a chlorinated rubber paint stop if the surface starts to shine but no colour comes off you will be dealing with and epoxy.
+Ensuring you wear the necessary protective equipment, damp the rag with the xylene and gently rub it on the surface.
+If the surface turns sticky and starts removing some of the colour, you are dealing with a chlorinated rubber paint.
+If the surface starts to shine but no colour comes off, you will be dealing with an epoxy paint.

 Can I paint fiberglass?

-Yes it is possible to repaint a fibreglass pool.
-So long as the gelcoat still intact stop if fibres of the original fibreglass are showing through it is not recommended to repaint over those as it could cause moisture vapour transmission which will cause dramas stop
+Yes, it is possible to repaint a fibreglass pool, so long as the gel coat is still intact.
+If fibres of the original fibreglass are showing through.
+It is not recommended to repaint over those as it could cause moisture vapour transmission which will cause dramas.

 How long does it take to paint my pool?

 The actual painting process of your pool for the priming and to topcoats should take no longer than 8 to 10 hours of time.
-This is based on an average backyard pool of 40 to 60,000 L, the prime coach should take roughly 4 hours, the first topcoat should take roughly 3 hours, the final topcoat should take roughly 2 hours stop
+This is based on an average backyard pool of 40 to 60,000 L. The prime coat should take roughly 4 hours, the first topcoat should take roughly 3 hours, and the final topcoat should take roughly 2 hours.

 How long after painting my pool can I fill it?

-In general when using a chlorinated rubber it is recommended to leave the pool a minimum of seven days in order to allow complete solvent evaporation before refilling, this may increase to 10 to 14 days in very cold conditions (less than 5°C).
-When using an epoxy it is recommended to leave the pool for seven days prior to filling this is to allow complete chemical cross-linking of the product to ensure optimal hardness and chemical resistance of the product, this may increase to 10 to 14 days in very cold conditions (less than 5°C).
+In general, when using a chlorinated rubber paint, it is recommended to leave the pool a minimum of seven days in order to allow complete solvent evaporation before refilling.
+This may increase to 10 to 14 days in very cold conditions (less than 5°C).
+When using an epoxy paint, it is recommended to leave the pool for seven days prior to filling.
+This is to allow complete chemical cross-linking of the product to ensure optimal hardness and chemical resistance of the product.
+This may increase to 10 to 14 days in very cold conditions (less than 5°C).

 How long will it last?